3 min read

 Perks at work go beyond one’s salary or benefits and are not “mandatory.”
 But as many of us are aware of and have personally experienced, perks at work can be the difference between engaging or disengaging with a job and even staying at or leaving an organization.

 If you’re a people leader and want to retain your star performers long-term, you need to get serious about finding out which kind of perks motivate someone and then deliver them.
-The perks that have been found to motivate employees include bonuses, a flexible work schedule, unlimited vacation time, and remote working, just to name a few.
+Practicing reward power are found to motivate employees, which includes bonuses, a flexible work schedule, unlimited vacation time, and remote working, just to name a few.

 Host One-on-One Meetings Regularly